Healthy Kids Are Everybody’s Job: A Guide to Minnesota’s Immunization Law for Parents with Children in Child Care and Early Childhood Programs

 Vaccination schedules for children and adults.

-Call your local public health department or the Minnesota Department of Health at 1-800-657-3970 or 651-201-5503.
-If you require information in another format such as large print, Braille, or cassette tape, you can request them.
+Call your local public health department or call the Minnesota Department of Health at 1-800-657-3970 or 651-201-5503.